adcroft/adcroft.github.io/index.md

     <p>I've noticed that oceanographers tend to think I'm a computer geek.
        Computer scientists assume I'm an applied mathematician.
        Mathematicians think I'm an oceanogropaher.
-       If only I could figured out how to get paid three salaries.</p>
+       If only I could figure out how to get paid three corresponding salaries.</p>
     <ul class="actions">
       <li><a href="landing.html" class="button next">Read on</a></li>
     </ul>